-It is crucial to know whether the person in question and his ideas actually work on real people.
-This is very difficult to know with certainty, because there are many sources relying on utterly manipulated before and after results.
-I have seen some ridiculous transformations over the years, which can mislead even experienced lifters.
+It is crucial to know whether the ideas of a guru work on real people.
+This is a difficult task because many sources rely on manipulated before and after photos.
+I have seen some ridiculous transformations over the years which can mislead even experienced lifters.

 The most popular ways to fake a transformation are:

-hiding obvious steroid usage;
+hiding obvious steroid use

 2.Are they supporting the system?
 Are they afraid to criticize the real villains?

 Voltaire: “To learn who rules over you, simply find out who you are not allowed to criticize.”

 If people are not criticizing the system, it could be because of hidden benefits.
 This happens all the time in the AFB (away from the barbell) life too.

 Would you criticize fast food if you have a fast food chain?

 Would you criticize brainwashing movies if you have a motion picture studio?